 Some fields are more important than others, and you'll update some fields more often than others.
 You can configure the layout of your issues to make sure important fields are always visible while others are hidden until you need them.
 When configuring your issue's field layout, fields you put in the Hide when empty section won't appear on the issue until you add a value to them.
 To view and edit those fields when viewing an issue, click Show x more fields at the bottom-right of the issue.

 - Context fields: Fields above the hide when empty line in configuration appear at the top of this section, above the Show more link.
+Each user can pin their most important context fields to the top depending on what works for them.

 - Show more: Fields under hide when empty are hidden behind this link when they don't have a value.
 When they have a value, they'll appear above Show more.